 As a blogger, I have to travel to London really regularly.
 It’s the hub of the UK, where everything happens.
 So, many brands and PR’s are based there, and events are constantly happening.

-Travelling to London is great, I love heading to the big smoke.
+Travelling to London is great.
 I’m a major city girl, so every time I’m there, I really feel its magic and I feel like I’m home.

 It’s only a two hour train trip from where I’m based in Liverpool, so it’s not too far to get to whenever I need to go, however it can be so crazy expensive.
 The train trip is normally around £100 return (like literally, you can fly to Paris return for cheaper), and the accommodation normally costs an arm and a leg too.
 Especially if you’re like me and always want to stay somewhere at least half decent and would not put your big toe in a backpackers.